Coronavirus furlough leave/job retention scheme 2020 – 2021

-Who is eligible for furlough scheme pay?
+Eligibility for furlough scheme pay

-If that was you, and you suffered a pay cut, got no pay or were even dismissed as a result, then you may have a claim against your employer for breach of contract. unfair dismissal, constructive dismissal or other unfair conduct.
+If that was you, and you suffered a pay cut, got no pay or even were dismissed as a result, then you may have a claim against your employer for breach of contract. unfair dismissal, constructive dismissal or other unfair conduct.

 Did I have to agree to be furloughed?

 Your employer was legally obliged to seek your agreement in advance of putting you on the furlough scheme.
 They couldn’t just tell you that you were being furloughed or force you to accept it.

 However, if you refused to agree, then your employer could make you redundant.

 Similarly, if you wouldn’t agree to be paid anything less than 100% of your wage or salary, your employer could either top up your pay to 100%, or else again, make you redundant.

 When furloughed, should I have received my full pay or just a percentage?

 During the final extension of the scheme (from March 2021), the government paid your employer 80% of your wage (capped at £2,500 per month for the hours you were on furlough).